Establishing Effective Diagnostic Criteria for Lichen Sclerosus (SHELLS)

 - A study advisory group including patients and healthcare professionals will work together to write a Plain English description of the final list of criteria.

-- Current Stage (Summer/Autumn 2023) - The accuracy of the reworded LS criteria will be assessed in groups of women in the specialist outpatient clinic (diagnostic test accuracy study).
-The criteria will be further tested in a separate group of women in outpatient clinics (external validation).
+- Current Stage (2024-2026) - The accuracy of the reworded LS criteria will be assessed in groups of women in the specialist outpatient clinic (diagnostic test accuracy study).

 - A flowchart will be developed for use by non-specialists and patients to help diagnose LS (diagnostic tool).